PolymerElements/iron-dropdown/README.md

 ### Animations

+Set the `entry-animation` and/or `exit-animation` attributes to add an animation when the dialog is opened or closed.
+Included in the component are:
+- fade-in-animation
+- fade-out-animation
+- scale-up-animation
+- scale-down-animation

-`<iron-dropdown>` animations are not based on the deprecated `neon-animation` component, and use CSS keyframe animations.
+These animations are not based on the deprecated `neon-animation` component, and use CSS keyframe animations.
 This change reduces code size, and uses the platform.
 You can implement custom entry/exit animations using CSS keyframe animations; define the animation keyframes, a CSS class for the animation, and assign the class to the `entry/exit-animation`, e.g.

     <style>
-      @keyframes appear-from-below-animation {
+      @keyframes expand-animation {
         from {
-          transform: translateY(100px);
+          max-height: 10px;
           opacity: 0;
         }
+        to {
+          max-height: 100px;
         }
+      }

-      .appear-from-below-animation {
+      .expand-animation {
-        animation-name: appear-from-below-animation;
+        animation-name: expand-animation;
         animation-timing-function: cubic-bezier(0.0, 0.0, 0.2, 1);
+        animation-delay: 150ms;
         animation-duration: 200ms;
       }

-      @keyframes fade-out-animation {
-        to { opacity: 0 }
-      }

-      .fade-out-animation {
-        animation-name: fade-out-animation;
-        animation-duration: 100ms;
-      }
     </style>

-    <iron-dropdown entry-animation="appear-from-below-animation"
+    <iron-dropdown entry-animation="expand-animation"
                    exit-animation="fade-out-animation">
       <div slot="dropdown-content">Hello!</div>
     </iron-dropdown>